top of page

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate I earn from qualifying purchases.

-Here are 10 steps you can take to prepare your garden for winter and for an easy planting next spring.
+Here are 10 steps you can take to prepare your garden for winter and for easy planting next spring.

 1. Collect Seeds

 Saving vegetable and flower seeds in the fall is easy and fun to do!
 Once you get the hang of it you will be wondering why you haven't been saving your own seeds all along!
-I like to save my own seed potatoes, garlic sets, peas, beans, squash, cilantro, sweet pea, marigold, sunflower and nasturtium seeds, to name a few, and am still learning about saving other seeds!
+I like to save my own seed potatoes, garlic sets, peas, beans, squash, cilantro, sweet pea, marigold, sunflower, and nasturtium seeds, to name a few, and am still learning about saving other seeds!
 Check out A Beginner's Guide to Saving Seeds to learn how to save your own seeds!

 2. Pull Dead Plants and Weeds

 I like to clean my garden beds so that they are easy to plant as soon as the soil is workable in the spring.
 Pulling out any weeds along with their roots that were difficult to get at while your vegetables were still in the garden pays off come springtime!
 Once your vegetable plants are pulled, one option is to lay them back on top of the soil.
 The reason for doing this is that there are nutrients in these leaves that benefit the soil.
-Do not do this with plants that if are moldy or diseased.
+Do not do this with plants that are moldy or diseased.
 I have not personally used this method as almost all our garden scraps go to the chickens!

 3. Clean Out Any Rocks or Lumps of Clay